somiaj/fvwm3-debian/README.md

 To build a local Debian package that uses `bin/FvwmPrompt/vendor` to build FvwmPrompt, use the official fvwm3 source.
 Then use the patch in the branch `FvwmPrompt` to build a package that also builds FvwmPrompt.
-Use the above instructions along with installing the package `golang-go` to build the package.
+Use the above instructions for building a binary package along with checking out the FvwmPrompt branch, `git checkout FvwmPrompt`, and installing the package `golang-go` to build the package.